Damian Elwes: Work

 In the early 1980s, Elwes lived in New York, where he was an early exponent of graffiti.
 There he met Keith Haring who encouraged Elwes to start painting.
 Some of his first paintings were chosen by the eminent London art dealer, Robert Fraser, to be included in a graffiti exhibition with Jean-Michel Basquiat at the Fruitmarket Gallery in Edinburgh, 11 August – 23 September 1984.

-From 1992 to 2000, Elwes lived, with his wife, Lewanne, in southern Colombia in a house that he built overlooking a rain forest.
+In 1990, Elwes went to live in Colombia with his wife, Lewanne.
 There he created four vast, interactive paintings which viewers can walk around inside.
 A floor painting, Fallen Tree (1997) describes the cycle of life in one of the last surviving forests of mahogany.
 In a clearing in the forest, one old tree has fallen to the ground and is decaying.
 New saplings can be seen growing from the dead tree.
 This same cycle exists in painting and in all forms of innovation.
-So, while this work might be seen as a spur for conscience, it also contains an indication of Elwes' confidence in the power and continuity of creativity.
-In London, 2010, Damian Elwes exhibited an even larger floor painting about the origin of life.
+So, while this work might be seen as a spur for conscience, it also contains an indication of Elwes's confidence in the power and continuity of creativity.
+In London, 2010, Elwes exhibited an even larger floor painting about the origin of life.
 That artwork depicts a primary source of the Amazon River which exists at the summit of a Colombian volcano called Puracé.
 The painting was placed under plexiglass in the gallery and visitors could walk all over it.
 For the surrounding walls, Elwes created contemporary cave paintings of a woman asleep in that exotic ecosystem.

 A documentary, Inside Picasso's Studio (2006, by Marina Zenovich) follows Elwes as he creates a vast painting describing the various studios on the ground floor of Picasso's Villa La Californie, as they were in April 1956.
 The painting wraps around several walls and viewers are able to walk from room to room while examining hundreds of Picasso's artworks in progress.
 Curator Fred Hoffman wrote, "While we, the viewer, are immediately intrigued and invited to partake of these historical moments, what actually sustains, even heightens our interest, is Damian Elwes' ability to turn documentation and historical record into compelling pictorial visions requiring repeated viewing and constant deciphering.
 Elwes' concern for historical accuracy, and his subsequent investigative process enable his fully realized paintings to have a freshness and immediacy which none of the source material contains nor conveys.
-It is not, therefore, the fact that he has painted Picasso’s studio that makes Elwes' work of interest.
+It is not, therefore, the fact that he has painted Picasso's studio that makes Elwes' work of interest.
 Rather, it is his ability to use the historical source material about Picasso to achieve some immediacy for his own concerns as a painter.
 In the end, it is the expressive quality of these works that we feel drawn to."

+Elwes's solo exhibition at Pearl Lam Galleries in Hong Kong opens in 2026.